 - First, check with your Cooperative Extension Office for the most local and individual assistance for your particular situation.
 Your Cooperative Extension Office can be a helpful source of information and save you a lot of time spent hunting through grant listings that make no sense for your needs or location.

-- Grants.gov: This is a great place to start your search.
-You can search by keyword, browse categories or browse agencies to find small farm grants that may meet your needs.
+- Next, head to Grants.gov.
+There, you can search by keyword, browse categories, or browse agencies to find small farm grants that may meet your needs.

 - The USDA Alternative Farming Systems Information Center lists resources and opportunities for grants and loans for small farmers and other agricultural producers.
 There's also a video tutorial on funding sources as well as a Small Farms Funding Resources publication that will help you write a business plan, develop a grant proposal, and find assistance programs that you may be eligible for.

 - The Sustainable Agriculture Research and Education organization lists grants available to farmers.
 Some of these involve partnerships with the community or an educational institution.

 - Beginningfarmers.org features a comprehensive set of links about financial help to start a small farm business.
 You'll find everything from the USDA's Farm Service Agency to individual states' programs for beginning farmers to the Farm Credit Cooperative system and links to private lenders who loan to beginnings farmers.